Our 2023 family road trip packing list will help you get out the door stress-free to make the most of your next wheeled adventure.

-- Roadside emergency kit – Should include a spare tire, jack, jump cables, snow/ice scraper, tire pressure gauge.
+- Roadside emergency kit – This should include a spare tire, jack, jump cables, snow/ice scraper, and tire pressure gauge.
 I like this one since it has an air compressor to help with flat tires.

 - First aid kit – We keep a simple one like this in our car at all times.

 - Flashlight – I recommend an LED unit like this that can be kept charged by the vehicle).

 - Car seats or booster seats – If you are traveling with little ones.
 We love our super compact MiFold for short international trips, but something more comfortable might be better for long road trips.